tinogo/ucapi-framework/docs/guide/setup-flow.md

 ### Programmatic Migration Detection

-The framework supports **programmatic migration detection** during setup, allowing the integration manager to determine if migration is needed without requiring the user to manually trigger reconfigure mode.
+The framework supports **programmatic migration detection** during setup, allowing the integration manager to determine if migration is needed without requiring manual intervention.

 When the manager calls setup with `previous_version` in the `setup_data`: